The Queenan Law Firm

 Everything, including your heart, lungs, hands, and legs are all dependent on the signals that go through your spinal cord.
 This means that if something interferes with that signal, you may experience numbness, pins-and-needles feelings, or completely lose the function of parts of your body.
 This is why spinal cord injuries are so dangerous.
 They are one of the most serious injuries you can face.

 Car accidents, a fall from a ladder, an injury in a sporting activity, or even a simple slip and fall can cause a back injury.
 More severe forms of back injuries can cause your spine to go out of alignment and pinch off the nerves in your spinal cord.
 Even worse injuries may sever the spinal cord altogether, leaving victims paralyzed.
-If you or a loved one is facing a spinal cord injury, and wants help exploring your legal options, Queenan Law may be able to help.
-This guide is designed to help you understand spinal cord injury (SCI) a little better, and help you understand your legal options.
+If you or a loved one is facing a spinal cord injury in Dallas, Texas, and wants help exploring your legal options, Queenan Law may be able to help.
+Contact our Dallas spinal cord injury attorneys today for a free consultation at (817) 476-1797.

 What is Spinal Cord Injury?